 |Extended Project||The University of Southampton values the Extended Project Qualification.
 Applicants taking the EPQ in addition to three A levels, will also be made an alternative offer one grade below the standard offer, conditional on an A grade in the EPQ.
 For more information on the University of Southampton’s EPQ Admissions Policy, please see our webpage: www.southampton.ac.uk/learnwithustransition/epq-support/admissions-policy.page|

 34 points, with 17 at Higher Level to 32 points, with 16 at Higher Level

 The University of Southampton accepts the IBCP for entry to their degree programmes, recognising the value of combining academic skills with practical skills, providing a solid preparation for university level work.
 Offers will be made on the individual components of the IBCP.
 Applicants not taking the full IBCP but presenting with a combination of a Level 3 vocational qualification and IB Certificates may still be considered.
 Applicants are advised to contact the Faculty of Humanities Admissions Team at UGapply.FH@southampton.ac.uk for more information.

-Grades AA-AB in 2 A levels, and Grade B in the Welsh Baccalaureate Advanced Skills Challenge Certificate
+Grades AA to AB in 2 A levels, and Grade B in the Welsh Baccalaureate Advanced Skills Challenge Certificate.

 General Studies is excluded for entry.

 Our preferred subjects are Philosophy, History, English, Religious Studies, Classical Civilisation, Sociology, Government and Politics.
 Applicants who are taking an A Level (or equivalent level qualification) in one of our preferred subjects will usually receive an offer of ABB (or equivalent level in alternative qualification).
 Applicants who are not studying one of our below preferred subjects will usually receive an offer of AAB (or equivalent level in alternative qualification).